 3 Books Like Malibu Rising

-If you are keen for more fraught family dynamics punctuated by a dramatic fire, then check out Little Fires Burning by Celeste Ng OR Nothing to See Here by Kevin Wilson.
+If you are keen for more fraught family dynamics punctuated by a dramatic fire, then check out Little Fires Burning by Celeste Ng, Hello Beautiful by Ann Napolitano, OR Nothing to See Here by Kevin Wilson.
 For more rich people problems, try Crazy Rich Asians.
 Malibu Rising was a Today Show Jenna’s book club pick, if you like their choices, we’ve got more guides for her picks.
 And here are a three other choices for you:

 The Seven Husbands of Evelyn Hugo, Taylor Jenkins Reid